nerc-project/nerc-docs/docs/openshift-ai/data-science-project/testing-model-in-the-rhoai.md

 To deploy the Pre-Post Processing Service service and the Application:

-- From your [NERC's OpenShift Web Console](https://console.apps.shift.nerc.mghpcc.org/), navigate to your project corresponding to the *NERC RHOAI Data Science Project*, and select the "Import YAML" button, the "+" icon the top navigation bar as shown
+- From your [NERC's OpenShift Web Console](https://console.apps.shift.nerc.mghpcc.org/), navigate to your project corresponding to the *NERC RHOAI Data Science Project* and select the "Import YAML" button, represented by the "+" icon in the top navigation bar as shown below:
-below:

     ![YAML Add Icon](images/yaml-upload-plus-icon.png)